-So, let’s evaluate the two most popular monetization platforms and figure out the best platform that can scale your app business.
+So, let us evaluate the two most popular monetization platforms and figure out the best that can scale your app business.

 What is AdMob?

 Google AdMob is a mobile ad network and monetization platform allowing app publishers and developers to connect with multiple ad networks through mediation & open bidding.
-AdMob allows an app publisher to monetize their mobile apps by helping them serve ads globally and gain insights through its dashboard.
+AdMob allows app publishers to monetize their mobile apps by helping them serve ads globally and gain insights through its dashboard.

 What is AdX?